Children and Sleep: A Comprehensive Guide To Healthy Development

 Preschoolers and Toddlers

 Once children are between 1-5 years old, they need about 11-14 hours of sleep.
 At 18 months, their nap frequency decreases even more (usually to just one per day).
-At this stage, parents should avoid putting their children down for naps too close to bedtime, since this can disrupt their sleep-wake cycle.
+At this stage, parents should avoid putting their children down for naps too close to bedtime, since this can disrupt their nighttime sleep-wake cycle.

 A few sleep disorders may begin to creep up at this age, such as nightmares, night terrors, sleepwalking, or frequent nighttime waking.
 Parents may notice their children beginning to resist sleep at this age.
 During this time, parents should enforce a consistent bedtime routine every night and make sure the bedroom environment is conducive to sleep.
+They can help to reduce “curtain calls” at bedtime by being gentle but firm–once they’ve put their child to bed, there should be no more long interactions or lots of attention.

 School-aged Children and Pre-Teens